CVS Health (NYSE:CVS) Updates FY 2022 Earnings Guidance

 CVS Health (NYSE:CVS – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided earnings per share guidance of $8.20-$8.40 for the period, compared to the consensus earnings per share estimate of $8.36.
 The company issued revenue guidance of -.

-Several equities analysts have weighed in on the stock.
-Loop Capital assumed coverage on shares of CVS Health in a report on Thursday, June 16th.
-They set a buy rating and a $120.00 target price for the company.
-Deutsche Bank Aktiengesellschaft raised their target price on shares of CVS Health from $110.00 to $113.00 in a report on Thursday, May 5th.
-StockNews.com assumed coverage on shares of CVS Health in a report on Thursday, March 31st.
-They set a strong-buy rating for the company.
-Sanford C. Bernstein downgraded shares of CVS Health from an outperform rating to a market perform rating and dropped their target price for the company from $122.00 to $112.00 in a report on Thursday, May 26th.
-Finally, Tigress Financial raised their target price on shares of CVS Health from $122.00 to $125.00 in a report on Thursday, April 7th.
-Four research analysts have rated the stock with a hold rating, seventeen have issued a buy rating and one has given a strong buy rating to the stock.
-According to MarketBeat, the stock currently has an average rating of Moderate Buy and an average price target of $116.05.
+A number of brokerages recently issued reports on CVS.
+Sanford C. Bernstein cut shares of CVS Health from an outperform rating to a market perform rating and decreased their price objective for the company from $122.00 to $112.00 in a research note on Thursday, May 26th.
+Tigress Financial increased their target price on shares of CVS Health from $122.00 to $125.00 in a report on Thursday, April 7th.
+Deutsche Bank Aktiengesellschaft raised their price objective on shares of CVS Health from $110.00 to $113.00 in a research note on Thursday, May 5th.
+Loop Capital started coverage on shares of CVS Health in a research report on Thursday, June 16th.
+They issued a buy rating and a $120.00 price target on the stock.
+Finally, StockNews.com began coverage on shares of CVS Health in a research report on Thursday, March 31st.
+They issued a strong-buy rating for the company.
+Four equities research analysts have rated the stock with a hold rating, seventeen have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
+Based on data from MarketBeat, the company has a consensus rating of Moderate Buy and a consensus target price of $116.05.

+The business also recently disclosed a quarterly dividend, which will be paid on Monday, August 1st.
+Investors of record on Friday, July 22nd will be issued a $0.55 dividend.
+The ex-dividend date is Thursday, July 21st.
+This represents a $2.20 dividend on an annualized basis and a yield of 2.32%.
+CVS Health’s payout ratio is 36.54%.

-In other CVS Health news, EVP Daniel P. Finke sold 55,359 shares of CVS Health stock in a transaction that occurred on Monday, April 4th.
-The shares were sold at an average price of $100.13, for a total transaction of $5,543,096.67.
-Following the transaction, the executive vice president now directly owns 3,098 shares of the company’s stock, valued at $310,202.74.
-The sale was disclosed in a filing with the SEC, which is available at this link.
-Also, EVP Thomas M. Moriarty sold 138,654 shares of CVS Health stock in a transaction that occurred on Tuesday, June 28th.
-The shares were sold at an average price of $95.00, for a total transaction of $13,172,130.00.
-Following the transaction, the executive vice president now directly owns 626,273 shares in the company, valued at $59,495,935.
-The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 210,967 shares of company stock worth $20,495,397.
-0.69% of the stock is currently owned by corporate insiders.
+In related news, EVP Thomas M. Moriarty sold 138,654 shares of CVS Health stock in a transaction that occurred on Tuesday, June 28th.
+The shares were sold at an average price of $95.00, for a total value of $13,172,130.00.
+Following the completion of the sale, the executive vice president now directly owns 626,273 shares in the company, valued at approximately $59,495,935.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+0.69% of the stock is currently owned by insiders.

-Several institutional investors and hedge funds have recently bought and sold shares of CVS.
-Worth Asset Management LLC purchased a new stake in shares of CVS Health during the first quarter valued at approximately $113,000.
-Certified Advisory Corp bought a new stake in shares of CVS Health in the first quarter worth $148,000.
-Zions Bancorporation N.A. increased its stake in shares of CVS Health by 116.9% in the first quarter.
-Zions Bancorporation N.A. now owns 2,572 shares of the pharmacy operator’s stock worth $260,000 after buying an additional 1,386 shares during the last quarter.
-West Michigan Advisors LLC increased its stake in shares of CVS Health by 18.4% in the first quarter.
-West Michigan Advisors LLC now owns 2,836 shares of the pharmacy operator’s stock worth $287,000 after buying an additional 440 shares during the last quarter.
-Finally, First Western Trust Bank bought a new stake in shares of CVS Health in the first quarter worth $301,000.
-Institutional investors own 78.00% of the company’s stock.
+A number of large investors have recently modified their holdings of the business.
+Capital Research Global Investors bought a new stake in CVS Health in the first quarter valued at approximately $262,167,000.
+Orion Portfolio Solutions LLC raised its stake in CVS Health by 18.1% in the 1st quarter.
+Orion Portfolio Solutions LLC now owns 14,912 shares of the pharmacy operator’s stock worth $1,509,000 after acquiring an additional 2,286 shares during the last quarter.
+Wealthfront Advisers LLC lifted its stake in CVS Health by 13.2% in the 1st quarter.
+Wealthfront Advisers LLC now owns 87,610 shares of the pharmacy operator’s stock worth $8,867,000 after purchasing an additional 10,220 shares in the last quarter.
+Weiss Multi Strategy Advisers LLC boosted its stake in CVS Health by 311.7% in the first quarter.
+Weiss Multi Strategy Advisers LLC now owns 58,170 shares of the pharmacy operator’s stock valued at $5,887,000 after acquiring an additional 44,041 shares in the last quarter.
+Finally, Continuum Advisory LLC acquired a new stake in shares of CVS Health in the first quarter valued at approximately $687,000.
+78.00% of the stock is currently owned by hedge funds and other institutional investors.

 CVS Health Company Profile (Get Rating)